THautamaki/GHSCM_results/Readme.md

 > same directory structure as this repository.
 The scripts use relative
 > paths to read and save files.

+The simulated datasets used in the article can always be created using the function `generate_datasets()` without arguments (the default arguments).
+It saves datasets in the `Data` directory in Rds and csv-format for R and MATLAB use, respectively.

-To run analyses using R methods, we created an R script named Run_R_methods_and_combine_results.R serves as the main file for the simulation analysis.
+To run analyses using R methods, we created an R script named `Run_R_methods_and_combine_results.R` which serves as the main file for the simulation analysis.
 It has been well commented on, so we will not provide details here.
 It installs all necessary R packages, creates simulated datasets, runs R methods, combines all result files, and finally prints the results.

-The simulated datasets used in the article can always be created using the function `generate_datasets()` without arguments (the default arguments).

 Each MATLAB method has `<method_name>_analysis.m` file to run simulations.
 They are all well-commented and can be run using MATLAB’s